-While the world watched flabbergasted at Paris’ historic Notre Dame Cathedral erupting in flames Monday, the conflagration is only part a series of incidents that has seen the Catholic Church in France under attack and in a fight for survival.
+While the world watched flabbergasted at Paris’ historic Notre Dame Cathedral erupting in flames Monday, the conflagration is only part of a series of incidents that has seen the Catholic Church in France under attack and in a fight for survival.

 France has seen a recent string of vandalism aimed at Catholic Churches lately, some of which occurred alongside desecration of sacred objects.